HOW WE HELP SURVIVORS

 - Systemic Change: Survivors experience improved systems and community responses to more effectively address and resolve their issues; and the ongoing cycle of violence ends.

 - Survivor-centered – A survivor’s well-being is at the center of all that we do.
-Our services are not one-size-fits-all; services are tailored to each survivor’s needs and goals.
-Our clients know their needs and priorities better than we do, so we help them make informed decisions about their own lives, and accompany them on their journey to becoming their own advocates.
+Our services are tailored to each survivor’s needs and goals.
+We help our clients make informed decisions about their lives, and become their own advocates.

-- Multi-disciplinary – We utilize as many areas of expertise as possible so that survivors find hope, justice, and opportunity.
+- Multi-disciplinary – We utilize as many areas of expertise as possible.
 We coordinate with other agencies, continue our professional development, and engage with the wider community of advocates to stay informed about new best practices.

 - Trauma-informed – We are trained in the ways in which trauma impacts life and behavior, and adapt our expectations and services accordingly.

 - Culturally and linguistically-sensitive – We work to be accessible to, and respectful of, the many languages, cultures, abilities, identities, and communities around us.
-We are diverse and multilingual, and many of us are immigrants ourselves.
+We are diverse and multilingual, and understand the immigrant experience firsthand.